-ICC Briefing: The United Nations Treaty Process on Business and Human Rights
+ICC Briefing: The United Nations Treaty Process on Business and Human Rights – 26 October 2020

-Our submission is analogous in substance to previous commentaries provided by ICC and other business groups in the context of earlier negotiating rounds.
+This document highlights ICC’s perspective on the United Nations Treaty Process on Business and Human Rights.
+Our views are analogous in substance to previous commentaries provided by ICC and other business groups in the context of earlier negotiating rounds.

 We continue to believe that the United Nations Guiding Principles on Business and Human Rights (“UNGPs”) represent a transformational roadmap to a future where human beings and corporations alike can thrive and prosper.
 We urge all governments who have not done so to commence the development of robust action plans without delay.
 Our global network stands ready to contribute constructively to the elaboration of any new action plans.
 With specific reference to business, the work of embedding the UNGPs into corporate practices is picking up impressive speed – with risk assessments, enhanced supply chain due-diligence and human rights training all now routinely implemented in many enterprises.
 ICC continues to actively support its members to scale implementation of the UNGPs – and we will intensify these efforts to achieve the maximum on the ground impact.
 We also encourage the UN and its member states to enhance the efficacy of follow-up mechanisms under the UNGPs to allow for enhanced sharing of best practices and to catalyse collaborative approaches to enduring challenges.

 While much remains to be done in operationalizing the UNGPs, ICC, in reflecting the views of our global membership, still remains unconvinced that a treaty-based approach can be truly effective in dealing with the web of complex interrelationships between business and human rights.